Spread of the Latin script: Kyrgyzstan

 Adopting the Latin script for the Kyrgyz language has been the subject of discussions in Kyrgyzstan since attaining independence in the 1990s.
 However, unlike in the other Turkic-dominated former Soviet republics in Central Asia, the issue did not become prominent until its great neighbour Kazakhstan in September 2015 and April 2017 confirmed its previous announcements to Latinise the closely related Kazakh language.
 Before then, the largely Russian-speaking elite of the country saw no reason to, nor did it seek to endanger its good-standing political and economic relations with the Russian Federation.
 Amongst others, deputy Kanybek Imanaliyev advocated a shift to Latin for 'the development of contemporary technology, communication, education and science.'
 On the other hand, due to financial constraints, he proposed to postpone the transition to the 2030s or even 2040s.
 Because Russia is still a very important financial supporter of Kyrgyzstan, other experts agreed it would be unwise for Bishkek to make a move that would culturally alienate Moscow.
 President Almazbek Atambayev stated in October 2017 that the country would not Latinise any time soon.
 In 2019, the then-Minister of Education and Science Kanybek Isakov expressed support for a switch to the Latin alphabet, which restarted a public debate about the benefits and drawbacks of such a change.

 Uyghur

-To the east of Kyrgyzstan there is a language in western China that historically was linked to the language of the Turkic Kyrgyz: the Uyghur language.
-Here recently has been created the Uyghur Latin script or ULY.
-This "Uyghur Latin Yëziqi" (ULY) is an auxiliary alphabet for the Uyghur language based on the Latin script.
+In western China, an auxiliary alphabet based on the Latin script was developed in 2006 for the Uyghur language, spoken mainly by the Uyghur people.